Attachment & Relational Wounds

 Trauma-informed Psychotherapist & Clinical Hypnotherapist

-Lou is a trauma-informed psychotherapist who believes that real healing happens when insight is embodied, not just understood.
+Lou believes that real healing happens when insight is embodied, not just understood.
 Her approach goes beyond talk therapy, integrating neuroscience, evidence-based modalities, and experiential work that engages both the mind and body.

 Core areas explored